fvictorio/slippy/docs/rules/sort-members.md

 This rule can receive an object option with two optional fields:

 - `file`: An array of strings representing the custom order for top-level elements.
-- `contract`: An array of strings representing the custom order for contract members.
+- `contract`: An array of strings representing the custom order for members of contracts, interfaces, and libraries.

 The default value for `file` is: